Lok Sabha approves amendments to competition law | Law-Order

 The panel tabled its report in Parliament on December 13.

-It will be the first time since the enforcement of the Competition Act in 2009 that amendments will be made to the Act.
+It will be the first time since the enforcement of the Competition Act in 2009 that amendment will be made to the Act.

 The Act was brought in 2002 and subsequently, it underwent amendments in 2007 and 2009.
 In May 2009, the anti-trust provisions of the law came into force and two years later in May 2011, CCI started screening mergers and acquisitions.